kennethdu/Ionic-Vue/README.md

 # Ionic-Vue

-## This is a remake of content from the first page of https://www.reddit.com/r/pics made through Ionic-Vue an app development platform
+## This is a basic remake of content from the first page of https://www.reddit.com/r/pics made through Ionic-Vue an app development platform and Axios a promise based HTTP client

 # *Technologies Used* #